hankcs/TreebankPreprocessing/README.md

 - Python3
 - NLTK
-- stanford-parser for converting dependency parsing and pos-tagging corpus
+- stanford-parser for converting to dependency parse trees

 ## Overview